-As gradually the world is starting to pay attention to the advantages of the cremation, more and more people are choosing to protect the remains of the loved one in their own home as long lasting memorial of their loved one.
+As gradually the world is starting to pay attention to the advantages of the cremation, more and more people are choosing to keep the remains of their loved one at home.

-According to a survey from The USA, one in three people are storing ashes in their home.
+According to a USA survey, one in three people are storing ashes in their home.
 For many, though, the decision to keep their loved one’s ashes at home is an easy one.
 When asked, 30 percent of respondents said they weren’t aware of all the memorial options available to them.
 Urns for ashes can be placed in a columbarium niche or even buried.
 Storing ashes at home is a great way to honor a loved one amongst your family.
-Here are a few tips that can help you decide.
-Here are few tips for picking the best place to keep the cremation pottery:

 It is all up to you!
 Some people prefer to place the urn in a room where they enjoy with the loved one and enjoying spending time at or maybe you will choose a location that is more private and peaceful, depending on your personal taste.

 If you choose not to have an urn or keepsake in your home but still want to be able to “visit” your loved one, you could put the urn at a columbarium niche at a crematorium, place of worship, or another memorial site, like garden for example.